TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 HTML code.

-Before we leave our small, contemplative action island and dig into the deep of the Fluid template, let's take a look at the abbreviations and simplifications Extbase offers at this point.
+Before we leave our small, contemplative action island and dig into the deep of the Fluid template let's take a look at the shortcuts and simplifications Extbase is offering at this point.

 Since we need the ``BlogRepository`` in all actions, we move the code for it's initialization to the method ``initializeAction()``.
 This method is called by